KxSystems/docs/docs/interfaces/gpus.md

 ---
+title: GPUs – calling CUDA code from q
+description: This is a quick example of calling CUDA code from q.
+CUDA is a variant on C that is used to write general-purpose programs that execute on NVIDIA graphics cards.
+Data is copied to the card, the computation executed, and the results copied back.
+It is important that there is significant computation work to be performed on the card (ideally this entirely dominates the execution time); there is enough parallelism in the computation to keep the hardware resources of the card/s busy; and that the data set fit in the limited memory of the cards.
 keywords: api, cuda, gpu, graphical, kdb+, library, processing, q, unit
 ---
 # GPUs

 This is a quick example of calling CUDA code from q.
 It’s quite trivial to call out to the code.